Find out about oak processionary moth

 The moth is a hazard to human and animal health.
 It can cause itching skin rashes and other health problems in people and animals.

-OPM caterpillars damage oak trees by feeding on the leaves.
-Large numbers can strip whole trees almost bare of leaves.
-This will weaken the trees and make them vulnerable to other threats such as drought and disease.
+OPM caterpillars can damage oak trees by feeding on the leaves.
+Large numbers can strip whole trees almost bare of leaves, but this is very rare.

 Human and animal health

 The caterpillars emerge about April every year.
 They develop thousands of tiny hairs which contain an irritating substance called thaumetopoein.
 This can cause itching skin rashes, eye irritations and sore throats.
 In rare cases they can cause breathing difficulties and allergic reactions.